Starcounter/Docs/docs/database-classes.md

 }
 ```

-All instances of database classes created with the `Db.Insert` method are stored persistently.
+All instances of database classes created with the `IDatabaseContext.Insert` method are stored persistently.

 ## Constructors

 Database classes support default constructors.
-Non-private default constructors are called when a new instance is created with `Db.Insert`.
+Non-private default constructors are called when a new instance is created with `IDatabaseContext.Insert`.

 For example, this is a valid database class with a constructor: